Life Cycle of Renewal: Adopted

 Show Hope Conference

-To serve and love more like Jesus, we’re partnering with Show Hope to provide free, easily-accessible, and specialized training for anyone currently or interested in interacting in any capacity with adopting families or children in the foster system.
+To serve and love more like Jesus, we partnered with Show Hope to provide free, easily-accessible, and specialized training for anyone interested in or currently interacting in any capacity with adopting families or children in the foster system.